avaframe/AvaFrame/docs/moduleCom7Regional.rst

 In the case that scenarios are defined for only some release features within a group, the rest will be grouped together as a single 'NULL' scenario.

-In the case that no attributes or values for ``group`` or ``scenario`` are provided, the procedure will create groups with single scenario shapefiles for each release area feature, which may be wanted to simulate each release feature separately without much effort.
-Keep in mind however that this approach may result in a large amount of duplicated DEM data, in the case that release areas are located in close proximity to each other.
+In the case that no attributes or values for ``group`` or ``scenario`` are provided, the procedure will create groups based on each release feature
+- so one avalanche directory, including a DEM and release scenario shp file, per release feature (polygon).
+This may be intended to simulate each release feature separately in an automated manner.
+However, keep in mind, that this approach may result in a large amount of duplicated DEM data, in the case that release areas are located in close proximity to each other.

 Output
 ------